Skip to main content

 14. Smartboards – Smartboards or interactive display systems are a way to present digital information, capture screens, write over websites and documents, and write and save notes.
 They are touch-sensitive and can be combined with a camera and microphones to allow for the sharing of information in multiple locations.
 For example, See the Sharp product.

-4. Software – Courts use a variety of software to meet its mission (e.g., jury management, case management, evidence management, reporting, financial, digital audio and video recording, operating systems, and document imaging).
+4. Software – Courts use a variety of software to meet their mission (e.g., jury management, case management, evidence management, reporting, financial, digital audio and video recording, operating systems, and document imaging).

 1. The software can be located on-premises, hosted at a remote site, or in the cloud.
 It can be managed by court IT staff, county or municipal IT staff, an outside vendor, or in the cloud.